tjesi/tjesi.github.io/_pages/about.md

 **News**:
 - Paper _Lattice-Based Proof of Shuffle and Applications to Electronic Voting_ is accepted at CT-RSA.
 Joint work with Diego Aranha, Carsten Baum, Kristian Gjøsteen and Thor Tunge.
+- Manuscript _Anonymous Tokens with Public Metadata and Applications to Private Contact Tracing_ is published on [IACR ePrint](https://eprint.iacr.org/2021/203.pdf).